-While unlikely to be a truly universal basic service, housing is fundamental to people's quality of life and economic security; affordable housing can offer people a stable platform from which to participate in employment and social and democratic life.
-Conversely, millions are on housing waiting lists, lack the security needed to make roots in an area, or are paying a high proportion of their income to rent poor quality homes.
+Housing is fundamental to people's quality of life and economic security; affordable housing can offer people a stable platform from which to participate in employment and social and democratic life.
+Millions are on housing waiting lists, lack the security needed to make roots in an area, or are paying a high proportion of their income to rent poor quality homes.
 Housing is not only broken for the millions whose lives are limited by the housing crisis, but also costly to the wider economy.